Creatif/creatif-ui-sdk/docs/tutorial.md

 }>
 ```

-In our example, we inlined it but you can create an interface if you wish.
+We inlined it but you can create an interface if you wish.

 Next, you can see the `formProps` property.